Muenke Syndrome

 Your child may need to wear an eye patch.
 Some children may need eye surgery.

 As they enter their teen years, children with Muenke syndrome may need orthodontic treatment or jaw surgery.
-This surgery corrects how your child’s upper and lower teeth fit together (occlusion).
+This surgery changes how your child’s upper and lower teeth fit together (occlusion).

 The best procedure depends on your child.
-For many children with Muenke syndrome, the best option is double jaw surgery.
-It combines Le Fort I maxillary advancement and mandibular osteotomy.
+For many children with Muenke syndrome, the best option is bimaxillary surgery (double jaw surgery).
+It combines Le Fort I maxillary advancement and mandibular advancement.
 This happens at 16 to 18 years old, after the bones of the face have finished growing.

 Read more about craniofacial orthodontics.

 Most children with Muenke syndrome have normal cognitive development.
-But about 30% have learning problems or developmental delays.
+About 30% have learning problems or developmental delays.

 We carefully watch your child’s development.
 If we find delays, we recommend treatments and support services to help your child reach their full potential.
-An occupational therapist (OT), physical therapist (PT) or speech therapist may also work with your child.
+An , or may also work with your child.

-If needed, your craniofacial pediatrician and social worker refer you to resources in your community for children with developmental issues.
+Your child’s craniofacial pediatrician and social worker can refer you to resources in your community for children with developmental issues.

 Why choose Seattle Children’s for Muenke syndrome treatment?